nathanleiby/drum-break/README.md

 ## Download

-1. Download the latest [release](https://github.com/nathanleiby/macroix/releases) from Github.
+1. Download the latest [release-<version>.zip](https://github.com/nathanleiby/macroix/releases) from Github.

-2. make it executable: `chmod +x macroix`
+2. Unzip it
-3. run it: `./macroix` - you will likely need to open your security settings in Mac (roughly: https://www.macworld.com/article/672947/how-to-open-a-mac-app-from-an-unidentified-developer.html) and allow it to run
+3. Run it: `./macroix` - you will likely need to open your security settings in Mac (roughly: https://www.macworld.com/article/672947/how-to-open-a-mac-app-from-an-unidentified-developer.html) and allow it to run
-   Testing goals:

 ### Testing goals